Day Eight: The Bach Chorale Exercise

 Like all intellectual endeavors, music theory can be fashionable.
 Everybody today is interested in negative harmony and figured bass.
 In the 1900s people were interested in dodecaphony.
 My recommendation: don't seek what's hot or what you think you should know based on others.
 Instead, seek timeless truths.

 The dimensions that the intervals open to us are timeless.
 Knowledge of the overtones is timeless.
-We've seen that even the structure of musical cadences is timeless from the historical view.
-A quote I found on Twitter: "Things that we understand create Silence.
-The things we don't understand create Emotion."
+We've seen that even the structure of musical cadences is timeless from the historical view, suggesting a look at something deeper about human consciousness.

 Our goal is to set up foundations.
 Setting yourself up this way will allow you to view the more complicated musical structures as variations of those fundamental musical truths that are so apparent in the music of the masters.